jeff-hykin/elegant_events/README.md

 # listener examples:
 #

-# attach a listener that triggers every time
+# attach a callback that triggers every time
 @server1.whenever("found_an_event")
 def when_event_found(timestamp, data):
     print(f'''data = {data}''')

-# attach a listener that will only trigger on the next occurance
+# attach a callback that will only trigger one time
-@server1.once("found_an_event")
+@server1.once("something_started")
 def when_event_found(timestamp, data):
     print(f'''data = {data}''')